Twisted (musical): Act II

 Prince Achmed invades, and Aladdin and his army are nowhere to be found.
-Achmed calls for the head of the Sultan, and Ja'far, having used his first wish to become the Sultan, enters.
-He releases the Djinn, who speaks entirely in movie quotes, incomprehensible to Ja'far, and uses his second wish to make himself a powerful sorcerer.
+Achmed calls for the head of the Sultan; Ja'far rises to challenge him, having used his first wish to become the Sultan.
+He releases the Djinn, who speaks entirely in movie quotes incomprehensible to Ja'far, and he uses his second wish to make himself a powerful sorcerer.
 The Princess finally realizes that Aladdin is a fraud, and rejects him.
-Aladdin takes the Princess hostage, and as Ja'far pleads with him to release her, he realizes that the Princess is his own daughter, as the Sultan's inverted penis would not allow him to have a child.
+Aladdin takes the Princess hostage, and as Ja'far pleads with him to release her, he realizes that the Princess is his own daughter, as the Sultan's inverted penis would not have allowed him to have children.
 Aladdin reveals a darker, more sinister split-personality who murdered his parents when they attempted to force him out of their house to find a job.
-Ja'far agrees to hand over the lamp in exchange for the Princess, but before Ja'far hands it over, he uses his final wish to free the Djinn and take its place in the lamp.
+Ja'far agrees to hand over the lamp in exchange for the Princess, but before he does, he uses his final wish to free the Djinn and take its place in the lamp.
+Aladdin runs away in fear.

-Now a Djinn himself, Ja'far gives the lamp to the Princess, believing her youth and passion make her the only one who can use the lamp's power to its fullest potential.
+Ja'far, now a powerful Djinn, gives the lamp to the Princess, believing her youth and passion make her the only one who can use the lamp's power to its fullest potential.
 The Princess wishes to bring a peaceful end to the war with Pik-Zahr, and for the Kingdom to have a Sultan that will make it prosper again.
 Finally, she tries to wish that Ja'far did not have to return to the lamp, but he cannot grant that wish, so she instead wishes Ja'far happiness, and they part ways ("The Power In Me").
 News arrives that the Sultan has died, naming the Princess the majority stockholder and sole ruler of the Kingdom.
 Achmed's troops arrive in the throne room, and the Princess buys the entirety of Pik-Zahr with Ali Baba's treasure, discovered during the battle.
+As her second act, the Princess brings full equality to the kingdom by making everyone in it a princess too.

 In the lamp, Ja'far has resigned himself to his fate before suddenly being greeted by Sherrezade, brought back to life by the Princess's last wish.
 She explains that the lamp exists outside of time and space, which is how the Djinn had knowledge of movies from the future.
 Ja'far sees that Aladdin will become a Peddler who spends his days telling a warped version of the story, until his ironic death at the hands of a thief over a loaf of bread at the age of 55.
-The couple then decide to live happily ever after ("Finale / A Thousand And One Nights Reprise").
+The couple celebrate that they can spend eternity together ("Finale / A Thousand And One Nights Reprise").